Edit

 3. Click on the Edit tab to begin editing.

-If you make a change to an asset (i.e a block or version of a page) and are not happy with the changes, Cascade offers version control.
-This allows you to restore a previous version of the block or portion of the page.
+If you make a change to an asset (e.g. a page) and are not happy with the changes, Cascade offers version control.
+This allows you to restore a previous version of the asset.

 Viewing Versions

-To view asset versions, click the three elipses More > Versions while viewing the asset.
+To view asset versions, click the ellipsis then More > Versions while viewing the asset.
 The details of the current version of the asset will appear at the top of the window.
 Past versions will be listed below with the following details:

 • Name - The version number (automatically generated) and asset link for that version.
 Hover over the name to view the asset path.